Spiritual Growth at LuHi

 Make every effort to keep the unity of the Spirit – Ephesians 4:3a

-Chapel helps believers refocus in the midst of a busy day it is our hope that students are plugged in at a local church where they can experience the Lord's Supper, the blessings of an intergenerational community, and other ways in which believers can be strengthened through the local church.
-Hopefully this can also establish habits that can carry on throughout the rest of their lives.
+While Chapel is a crucial component of a student's faith life, it does not replace being a part of a home church.
+Chapel helps believers refocus amid a busy day.
+We hope that students are plugged in at a local church where they can experience the Lord's Supper, the blessings of an intergenerational community, and other ways in which believers can be strengthened through the local church.
+Hopefully, this can also establish habits that can carry on throughout the rest of their lives.